 - The Bachelor of Arts program is also designed to prepare men and women for further training on the graduate level.
 Philippine College of Ministry is a partner in the MBS Graduate School in Manila, which offers the Master of Ministry degree.

 - The K to 12 Program--the educational system in the Philippines is undergoing a major transition.
 There will be additional two years for the basic education department, the so-called Senior High School.
 All tertiary schools in the country are affected by this educational ammendment.
 Now, the Department of Education (DepED) has granted PCM a Permit to operate Senior High School Program with Government Permit (DepED-CAR) No. SHS - P - 0041, s.
 2015.
 The Senior High School program will be conducted under Academic Track: General Academic Strand (GAs).
 This will prepare the students in pursuing a higher education program that PCM can offer.

 The PCM library offers students more than 14,000 books for their use in research.
 Our library has space for 20,000 volumes, and we are actively increasing the number of books.

-Our computer lab has fifteen computers for the student's use (Mac Minis).
+Our computer lab has Mac Mini computers for the student's use.
 In their first year at PCM, all students must take computer courses where they learn how to type and learn basic computer programs, such as Microsoft Word and Microsoft Excel.

 PCM is located in beautiful, cool Baguio City.
-Our new campus is on the side of a majestic mountain valley with beautiful views.
+Our campus is on the side of a majestic mountain valley with beautiful views.
 It is a very spacious and comfortable campus with men's and women's dormitories, a library building, classroom building, kitchen, offices, and a chapel.
 There is also generous open space, a full-sized basketball court, and plans for a weight room.